rla/feeds/README.md

      must support style sharing between global (h1, a, etc) elements and between specific classes.
 I tried to use Typestyle for this but it has no sharing support.
-   - Developing design from scratch is a lot of work anyway.
+   - Developing a custom design from scratch is a lot of work.

 ### Code style